- RollUpEurope

 - Posts

-How to squeeze cash from VMS, Constellation style
+How to squeeze cash from VMS, Constellation Software style

-Bonus: anonymous rants from CSI executives
+Bonus: anonymous rants from Constellation's executives

 Below, we cover topics such as:

-Which metrics CSI executives get rated on
+Which metrics CSU executives get rated on

-CSI’s 4 levers for value increase
+CSU’s 4 levers for driving shareholder value

 Let’s jump in!